 The Cultural Heritage Library (CHL) has been through a few incarnations over the last 3 years but the content remains the same.
 It is a digital collection that includes materials from the History, Art, and Culture libraries within the Smithsonian.
 The collection has been developed using branch librarian’s selections as well as items that have been identified as being relatively scarce according to OCLC holdings.
 Subject headings are part of the descriptive metadata for each title and are available to browse from the Internet Archive website, providing an at-a-glance overview of the collection.

+In honor of National Volunteer Week, please enjoy this illuminating post by National Museum of African Art branch library volunteer, Judy Schaefer.
+Judy is one of many hard working volunteers at the Smithsonian Libraries and we appreciate each and every one!
 In 1902, Commander Eugène Lenfant traveled from Paris to Lake Chad in a mere 75 days.
 He was looking for a cheap, fast, and humane way to supply the French Sudan—”Afrique française” on the map—and he found one by ascending the Niger, Benue, Kebi, and Chari rivers all the way to the lake.

 A while ago, before the internet, I became interested in studying Saharan rock art, one of the most beautiful and extensive bodies of prehistoric art, but documentary references were hard to find.
 This is partly because most of the published literature on Saharan rock art is in French, Italian and German.